 At Main Street Dentists, we partner with a patient's family physician, primary care providers, and specialists to collaboratively address our patients' systemic health concerns.

 Learn more about how we can help.
 Click here

 are general dentists who perform a wide variety of restorative and cosmetic procedures at Main Street Dentists, 105 North Main Street, Verona, WI.
 Some of the restorative and cosmetic procedures performed at Main Street Dentists include: Traditional Orthodontics, Candid Pro®, AIRFLOW® Technology, Orthodontics, ZOOM!
-Whitening, Botox® for cosmetic and therapeutic use, the Chao Pinhole® Surgical Technique, Dental Implants, CEREC One-Day Crowns, and Full-Mouth Restorations.
+Whitening, the Chao Pinhole® Surgical Technique, Dental Implants, CEREC One-Day Crowns, and Full-Mouth Restorations.